hogihung/vagrant_binary_ipsum/README.md

 ```

 When you bring up your VM you will need to supply the password for your login
-account that you use on OS X.  *(This should only apply if you are using OS X
+account that you use on OS X.  *(This should only apply if didn't comment out
-and Virtual Box for the Shared Folders feature.)*
+the configuration line for Shared Folders.)*

 ```
 ==> default: Preparing to edit /etc/exports.
 Administrator privileges will be required...